Chevron's $5 bln deal for Noble ends deal drought, sets price benchmark

 "When you look at the big companies in there," he said.
 "At least one will be consolidated in the next three or so years."

-The top Permian independent explorers and producers include Pioneer Natural Resources Co PXD.N, Diamondback Energy Inc FANG.O, Parsley Energy PE.N and Callon Petroleum CPE.N.
+The top Permian independent explorers and producers in his calculation include Pioneer Natural Resources Co PXD.N, Diamondback Energy Inc FANG.O, Parsley Energy PE.N and Callon Petroleum CPE.N.

-(Reporting by Arathy S Nair in Bengaluru; Editing by Gary McWilliams, Bernard Orr)
+(Reporting by Arathy S Nair in Bengaluru; Editing by Gary McWilliams, Bernard Orr and Steve Orlofsky)

 ((arathys.nair@thomsonreuters.com; +1 646 223 8780 (Extn 2726); Twitter: https://twitter.com/ArathySom;))